-Also known as Bifidobacterium animalis subsp lactis BI-04, this strain of probiotic is an anaerobic, gram-positive, rod-shaped bacterium which can be found in the large intestines of many mammals, including humans.
+Also known as Bifidobacterium animalis subsp lactis BI-04®, this strain of probiotic is an anaerobic, gram-positive, rod-shaped bacterium which can be found in the large intestines of many mammals, including humans.
 It has been used in a variety of studies where the focus has been to determine the potential of the strain in supporting immune function, regulating and improving gastro-intestinal function, and ameliorating the side effects of antibiotics.
+The Bl-04® strain is a member of the Bifidobacterium lactisspecies.

 As you will see throughout this database, the use of live cultures to support immune function is a key area of probiotic research.
 Mounting evidence suggests that our resident microbiome may interact with our immune system, and may even influence immune responses; further research still needs to be done to fully establish their potential benefits, but Bifidobacteria strains appear to be one of the best probiotics for this purpose.